 The Tribunal's case load each year is made up of two parts: the cases carried over into the year from the previous year and the cases filed during the current year.
 The graph measures how much of the Tribunal's total case load is disposed of during the year.

-2014 Commitments
+2013-2014 Commitments

-▶ 25% of cases disposed of during the year.
+- ▶ 25% of cases disposed of during the year. - Actual disposal rate 45%

 Long-term Target